downtocode/glauss/README.md

 posdata.in
 -----------
 This file determines the properties of all the objects to be simulated.
 The comment at the top describes the correct order and structure.
 Object numbers **must** be sequential, starting from 1.
 The argument `-f (filename)` overrides the filename in simconf.conf, however, the program will fall back on the configuration file should no such filename exists.
-If both filenames do not exist, the program will exit with a return value of 1.
+If both filenames do not exist, the program will exit with a return 1.
 Currently, no error checking is present for this file, therefore should the physics engine misbehave, inspect both the objects table printed on the terminal and your posdata file.
+It's likely 2 objects share the same coordinates.
 In case nothing appears to be wrong, file a bug report with the file.

 Contacts
 -------